Kenny Mann

-Kenny W. Mann is a politician who served as a member of the West Virginia Senate, from the 10th district since 2017 to 2020.
+Kenny W. Mann is a politician who served as a member of the West Virginia Senate from the 10th district from 2017 to 2020.
 Mann is a former Member of the Monroe County Board of Education.

 Education

 Mann holds an associate degree in Mortuary science from Mid-America College of Funeral Service and a Bachelor's degree in Business Administration from Concord University.

 Committees

 Mann serves as Chairman of the West Virginia Senate Education Committee.
 Mann serves as the Vice Chairman of the Natural Resources Committee and holds a place in Agriculture and Rural Development, Banking and Insurance, Economic Development, and Finance Committees.